shuozhixu/CMS-EAM_2025/README.md

 In the literature, there are at least four ways to quantify the average LD in atomic-level simulations.
 The first one is based on the difference in the lattice parameters among all constituent elements, see [Zhang et al.](https://doi.org/10.1002/adem.200700240); the second one adopts the idea of "[local lattice strain](https://doi.org/10.1016/j.scriptamat.2020.06.030)"; the third one uses the full width at half maximum (FWHM) of the radial distribution function, see [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044); the last one is the root mean squared atomic displacement (RMSAD), proposed by [Song et al.](https://doi.org/10.1103/PhysRevMaterials.1.023404) and defined as the average displacement of relaxed atoms from their ideal positions in the undistorted crystal lattice.
 All four ways take into account the chemical compositions and their nominal molar ratios, while the last three, sometimes referred to as "local LD", additionally consider the distribution of atoms.
 As a result, the first method yields the same LD for two atomistic structures with the same composition but differing CSROs.

 To investigate the effect of CSRO on LD, researchers have employed the last two LD definitions.
 [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) and [Chen et al.](https://doi.org/10.1016/j.actamat.2024.119910), by studying CoCrNi and NbTiZr respectively, found that the FWHM is smaller in the CSRO structure than in the random structure for the same material.
 In the meantime, in five out of six BCC multi-principal element alloys, [Wang et al.](https://doi.org/10.1038/s41524-024-01330-6) showed that RMSAD becomes larger in CSRO structures than in random structures.
 Therefore, it seems that the effect of CSRO on LD depends on how LD is defined.
 Our goal is to address this mystery by comparing the two definitions systematically.
+In what follows, we will consider all 21 ternaries.
+Note that two ternaries --- CoCrNi and HfTiZr --- do not have a BCC structure.

+### A preparatory step

+First, we prepare energy minimized structures.
+For the CSRO structures, the data files obtained in the "CSRO structure" section are already energy minimized and can be used directly.
+For the random structures, we need to prepare the energy minimized data files ourselves.
+Take MoNbTa as an example: the first step is to build a non energy minimized structure using the file `MoNbTa/random/atomsk_MoNbTa.sh` in [another project](https://github.com/shuozhixu/Modelling_2024); the second step is to modify the file `lmp_0K.in` in the "Random HfTiZr" section above; the third step is to run the LAMMPS simulation, generating a new data file which is the energy minimized data file for random MoNbTa.

 ### FWHM

 Calculations of FWHM can follow Figure 2(c) of [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) and Figure 3(f) of [Chen et al.](https://doi.org/10.1016/j.actamat.2024.119910).
 Specifically, we can take these steps:

-- Prepare energy minimized structures.
-For the CSRO structures, the data files obtained in the "CSRO structure" section are already energy minimized and can be used directly.
-For the random structures, we need to prepare the energy minimized data files ourselves.
-Take MoNbTa as an example: the first step is to build a non energy minimized structure using the file `MoNbTa/random/atomsk_MoNbTa.sh` in [another project](https://github.com/shuozhixu/Modelling_2024); the second step is to modify the file `lmp_0K.in` in the "Random HfTiZr" section above; the third step is to run the LAMMPS simulation, generating a new data file which is the energy minimized data file for random MoNbTa
 - Load the energy minimized structures (either random or CSRO) into OVITO
 - Apply "[Coordination analysis](https://www.ovito.org/manual/reference/pipelines/modifiers/coordination_analysis.html)".
 Let the "Cutoff radius" be 4 and the "number of histogram bins" be 400
 - Click "Show in data inspector", and a panel will pop up on the left